HorchLab/DLC-guide-for-Bowdoin-College/Getting-started.md

 deeplabcut.add_new_videos(config, ['full path to each specific video'])
 ```

-NOTE: I tried just using the path to the file containing all of the videos, but it didn't work so I had to add each new video individually
+#### NOTE: I tried just using the path to the file containing all of the videos, but it didn't work so I had to add each new video individually

+2. Once you've added the new videos, you can repeat steps 4.3 and beyond.